:max_bytes(150000):strip_icc()/best-patio-heaters-4153292-68584456c4f648d3b2f79adff5fb778a.jpg)

 IP rating of 65

-360º heat distribution
+360 degree heat distribution

-Needs elevated location
+Needs an elevated location

-However, we still recommend this product for its ease of assembly (which took only 6 minutes from out of box to operation), simplicity (a single on-off toggle switch and one heat setting), its IP rating of 65 (meaning it's considered dust-tight and reasonably protected against water), and most of all, its 360-degree heat distribution, which effectively warmed folks sitting a short distance away from the unit.
-Owing to the product's 8-inch height, we recommend that you position it on an elevated surface, such as a patio table, to heat everyone from the waist up.
-"If you set it in the center of a group of chairs for warming people while they were seated outdoors, I could see the appeal," our tester said.
+We acknowledge that the weather conditions may have impacted the unit's effectiveness.
+However, we loved how easy it was to move the heater around.
+We also still recommend this product for its ease of assembly (which took only six minutes from out of the box to operation), simplicity (a single on-off toggle switch and one heat setting), its IP rating of 65 (meaning it's considered dust-tight and reasonably protected against water), and most of all, its 360-degree heat distribution, which effectively warmed folks sitting a short distance away from the unit.
+Because of its small stature of 24 inches, this heater works best when placed at waist height on an elevated surface such as a patio table.

 Price at time of publish: $90